btc-c0der/omega-btc-ai/MD_TO_MEDIUM_README.md

 - Make sure you have all the required dependencies installed
 - Check that your Markdown syntax is valid
 - For complex Markdown features, review the generated HTML to ensure proper conversion
+- If organizing content, ensure you have write permissions in the parent directory

 ## License